Hello again. This is Steve from SKG Renovations with another Redblock budget bathroom remodel post.

 Of course if your planning to install on the opposite side of your shower (outside the splash zone), your lowest shelf can be lower… any height you want really.

 If you want to install more than one shelf, you should consider what you’re planning to store on your shelves to determine the distance between them.
-I generally install them 10″- 14″ apart, depending on the homeowner’s needs.
+I generally install them 10″- 14″ apart, depending on tile size (distance between grout lines), and the homeowner’s preference.

-The Redblock rb3 corner shelf has two, 2″ tabs that insert into the grout line space, so you will need to mark these out on the grout line so you know where the grout should be removed.
+The shelf has two 2″ install tabs that insert into the grout line space, so you will need to mark these out on the grout line to determine where the grout should be removed.